heron-data/docs/docs/integrations/pdf.md

 Your PDF can be in 1 of a few statuses:

 -   **new** -- the PDF has just been created in the Heron system
--   **submitted** -- the PDF has been sent to OCR service for parsing
 -   **parsed** -- the PDF has been parsed by the OCR service
 -   **processed** -- the OCR service response has been processed and the results are ready to review in the dashboard
 -   **approved** -- if auto-approval is turned off, you can manually approve PDFs to load transactions into the Heron system